‘Unless the Lord builds the house, the builders labour in vain.’

 A huge amount of work has gone into the creation of a plan for three key areas of improvement.
 The main project is the construction of a sympathetically designed annexe behind the church (virtually invisible from the church path).
 This will provide for a new, secure vestry, storage facilities and, crucially, two lavatories.
 It will also for the first time enable step-free wheelchair access to the church.

-Within the church itself, it is proposed that the font be moved to the centre of the aisle and, in its place, a servery will be constructed that will hugely improve the quality and ease of post-service / concert catering.
+Within the church itself, a servery will be constructed that will hugely improve the quality and ease of post-service / concert catering.
 Having to bring water and other necessities to the church down the path is extremely laborious.

 Finally, it is proposed to create a mezzanine floor in the bell tower such that the bells will be rung from the upper level and the lower level will be enclosed in glass to create a more comfortable and noise-insulated space for Sunday school.